RenderKit/openvkl/doc/api.md

 ![Structure of `"vdb"` volumes in the default configuration][imgVdbStructure]

 VDB volumes interpret input data as constant cells (which are then potentially filtered).
-This is in contrast to `structuredRegular` volumes, which have a vertex-centered interpretation.
+This is in contrast to `structuredRegular` volumes, which can have either a vertex-centered or cell-centered interpretation.

 The VDB implementation in Open VKL follows the following goals: